radiegtya/meteoris2/README.md

 ===============

 ###WHAT IS METEORIS?
-Meteoris is a Realtime Javascript MVVM Framework base on MeteorJs.
+Meteoris is a Realtime Javascript Boilerplate base on Meteor Js framework.
-It's help you structuring your MeteorJS apps, and there are many usefull packages inside.
+It's help you structuring your Meteor Js apps, and there are many usefull packages inside.

 ###WHY USING METEORIS?
-- Looking a MVC/MVVM/MVP framework for meteor?
+- Looking a MVC/MVVM/MVP boilerplate for meteor?
 - Tired of installing required packages/plugin, searching for best packages?
 - Don't know how to structuring your meteor apps or too lazy to restructuring again and again every creating a new project?
 - Try to find the best structure for meteor apps?